-UPDATED 25Oct2019: Some people manage vehicles like tubes of caulking – use them up and throw them away.
+Some people manage personal vehicles like tubes of caulking – use them up and throw them away.
 Not me.
-I aim for a car maintenance strategy aimed long-haul ownership.
+I aim for a vehicle maintenance strategy aimed at long-haul ownership.
 Why?
-It’s cheaper and more fun.
-When you’ve been with a vehicle for 10, 20 or 30 years through thick and thin, you have a connection that never has a chance to happen for people who keep vehicles for only a few years.
+Two reasons: it’s cheaper and it’s more fun.
+When you’ve been living with a vehicle for 10, 20 or 30 years through thick and thin, you have a connection that never has a chance to happen for people who keep vehicles for only a few years.
 If you’re willing to exchange the panache and social standing of a new vehicle for cash in your pocket, then long haul ownership is the way to go.
-In fact, as your vehicle gets older and older and you keep it looking good, a whole new kind of panache starts to emerge.
-I’m cheap and I’ve crunched the numbers.
-I know this approach makes the most financial sense because I’ve driven the talk for more than 30 years.
+In fact, as your vehicle gets older and older and you keep it looking good, a whole new kind of panache starts to emerge – the panache of the “antique”.
+I’m cheap and I’ve crunched the numbers so I know this approach also makes the most financial sense because I’ve driven the talk for more than 30 years.
 Click here for a video story about the two old trucks I’ve owned and used here on our Manitoulin Island homestead.

 On average I’ve spent less than $1000 a year repairing and maintaining my 1990 Ford F150 4WD truck in top shape since buying it in mint condition in 1998.
 This includes a new paint job back in 2009.
 Some years cost more for maintenance ($3k to $4k), some years cost pretty much nothing.
 This works out to “payments” of about $80 to $`100 per month for ownership.
 Compare this to financing a new vehicle, and it’s way, way less.
 Why is it that people think nothing of dropping $500 to $600 a month on new vehicle payments for years on end, yet if they had to pay half that each month for repairs, they’d figure they were driving a lemon?
 I don’t understand, but I suspect it’s a way of justifying the high cost of the glitz that a new vehicle brings.
 And while glitz feels good for some, do you really need it at all?

-Here are my 5 best vehicle maintenance tips, learned mostly with that 29 year old 1990 Ford F-150 . . .
+Here are my 5 best vehicle maintenance tips, learned mostly with that 1990 Ford F-150 . . .

 Car Maintenance Tip #1 – Prevent Rust With Annual Oil Spray

 Ford trucks like mine were never known for rust resistance (especially around the rear fenders).
 When I had the truck repainted in 2009 because the 19 year-old paint was faded and old, there was no significant rust anywhere – and we get plenty of winter and salty roads where I live in Ontario, Canada.
 If the body and frame of a vehicle goes bad, there’s no way a long haul maintenance strategy makes sense.
 That’s why annual rust prevention is key.
-Just don’t be like most people who never make it happen.
+You can see underneath my truck below.
+Just don’t be like most people who never make that oil spray happen.

 Very occasionally, small areas of rust have developed in my truck if I failed to get oil where it needed to be.
 Click here for a video tour of how I fix rust holes with solder instead of autobody filler.
-The results are much better than regular autobody filler.
+The results of this all-metal approach are much better than regular autobody filler.